ZhuZiLiBryan/cse15l-lab-reports/lab-report-1-week-2.md

 * To find the address at which to remotely connect, you can locate your CSE15L account via the [Account Lookup Tool](https://sdacs.ucsd.edu/~icc/index.php).
 ![pic_3](Images/pic_3.png)
 * To begin the remote connection process, start a new instance of the terminal in VSCode via Ctrl + Shift + `.
-* Type “ssh cs15lsp22***@ieng6.ucsd.edu” where *** is given by your own account.
+* Type `ssh cs15lsp22***@ieng6.ucsd.edu` where *** is given by your own account.
 My account is given by _auc_, as shown in the screenshot below.
 It will prompt you for your account password.
 Once connected, you should see something below like this.
 ![pic_4](Images/pic_4.png)

 _*Note: If this is your first connection to this server, you will get a confirmation you trust the server before you can connect.
 Just confirm “yes” and you will connect successfully._